bratello/GoFarmTech/README.md

  19. Add GoFarmTech entry to the lib_deps key in platformio.ini file

 ## Known limitation
 The Framework was tested on esp8266 platform only.
-Please open the issue in case of some questions or trobles, I'll answer as soon as I can.
+Please open the issue in case of some questions or troubles, I'll answer as soon as I can.
 Feel free to modify this code, apply logs or implement our own sensors - any help is welcomed.

 ## Roadmap
  - esp32 support